pgerman1/honeywell_pressure_rpi/go_src/readme.md

-# Honeywell ABPD Pressure Transducer Driver - Python Implementation
+# Honeywell ABPD Pressure Transducer Driver - Go Implementation

-This is intended to be a lightweight module for reading a pressure transducer easily with python.
+This is intended to be a demo package for reading a pressure transducer easily with the go language.
-This example is intended for developers more comfortable with python for simple reads and writes, its performance is not as robust as the C++ implementation included in this repository, but if you are just looking for some low rate data samples, this is a good starting point for anyone.
+This example required some knowlege of the go language and compiler simple reads and writes.
+The eventual intent is to benchmark the performance of each of the implementations of this driver against each other and compare performance.

 ## Usage

 ### Example Code Usage
-- After the above are installed, you can connect the sensor to your raspberry pi on bus 1.
+- After the above are installed, you can connect the sensor to your raspberry pi on i2c bus 1.
+- Complile the code using go build.
+You will need to cross compile it for your particular raspberry pi hardware.
+* this was originally written for the raspberry pi zero, which uses an ARMV6 Procesor
 - Deploy the code to you raspberry pi target.
 - run example.py to read pressure from a single pressure sensor and write data out to a csv.